nikhil0g/nikhil0g/README.md

 # 🚀 About me
 ## Hi, I'm Nikhil...! 👋

-### 👩‍💻 A Data Scientist and Jetson AI specialist with more than four years of experience in Project Implementation and Data Science training.
+### 👩‍💻 Aspiring data scientist with over 4 years of experience in project, and freelance jobs.

 ### 🛠 In terms of my skillset, I have proficiency in Artificial Intelligence, Algorithms, Statistics, Python, Deep Learning, CNN, RNN, Computer Vision, Nvidia's Jetson Nano, Pytorch, Django, SQL, MySQL, Big Data and Hadoop, Keras, and Tensorflow, Forcasting, and Natural Language Processing.